 - Not having the work done can lead to greater problems.
 Teeth that suffer from decay will fall out and leave you with massive problems.
 Not only will the work be more extensive and possibly painful but will cost a lot more.

 When you are about to make an appointment, consider what is important to you.
 Are you available at all times or will you need to take time off work?
-Some people will be happy to go back to work after treatment, but you need to decide firstly if that is something you want to do, and secondly is it something you will be able to do.
-If you work alone and in silence it will be fine, but braces can take time getting used to.
-If you need to speak to customers, you may want to book a few days off, or arrange an appointment during your holidays.
+Some people will be happy to go back to work after treatment, but you need to decide first if that is something you want to do, and secondly is it something you will be able to do.
+If you work alone and in silence it will be fine, but braces can take time to get used to.
+If you need to speak to customers, you may want to book a few days off or arrange an appointment during your holidays.

 Whatever you decide, just remember that you are never too old and if you want a little more time to think about it, then that is the thing to do.
 Once you are ready, please visit a qualified full-time orthodontist in your surrounding area.